• Mental Health

 Adventure Therapy Activities

-Activities do vary by adventure therapy programs and individual preference.
+Activities will vary by adventure therapy programs and individual preference.
 The wide selection of offerings is to help meet clients where they are in life and what they are comfortable doing.
-Different people indeed like different things.
-Accordingly, adventure therapy has many options to meet the needs of those participating.
+Different people will respond to different things, so adventure therapy has many options to meet the needs of those participating.

 Adventure therapy activities may involve, but are not limited to, any of the following: